 R 338.3925.
 This rule sets forth the requirements for registration.
-It clarifies and simplifies registration by examination requirements, including the removal of departmental review of an alternative educational and training program.
+It reorganizes and clarifies the registration by examination requirements.

 R 338.3927.
 This rule sets forth the requirements for registration by endorsement.
-It includes the educational and experience requirements an applicant must satisfy to qualify for registration by endorsement.
+It simplifies the requirement for licensure by endorsement by showing proof of a current and full sanitarian license or registration in another state.

 R 338.3929.
 This rule sets forth the requirements for reregistration.
-It adds criteria related to good moral character and fingerprinting as conditions for reregistration of a sanitarian, as well as other relevant criteria, depending on the circumstances of the applicant.
+It reorganizes and clarifies the requirements for reregistration.

 R 338.3931.
 This rule sets forth the requirements for renewal of a registration.
-It addresses the requirements for registration renewal.
+It clarifies the requirements for registration renewal.